-Use this feature when you place calls to European or Pacific Rim countries from within North America and the complete path cannot distinguish between the Switched-56 and Switched-64 data services.
-This feature is not required if you are placing calls only within North America.
+Use this feature when you receive calls from European or Pacific Rim countries and the complete path cannot distinguish between the Switched-56 and Switched-64 data services.
+This feature is not required if you are receiving calls only from North America.